Bull Stone House

 Sarah Wells

-• In 1718, Sarah married William Bull on the 25th of August 1718.
+• She married William Bull on August 25, 1718.

-• They had 12 children, five sons and seven daughters, born from 1721 to1745.
+• They had 12 children, five sons and seven daughters, born between 1721 to 1745.
+All 12 children grew to adulthood, married, and raised families.

-• Sarah married Johannes Miller, a German Lutheran settler in Montgomery, sometime between 1756 and 1770 but in 1770 left Johannes and returned to the Stone House, essentially divorced.
+• Sarah married Johannes Miller, a German Lutheran settler in Montgomery, NY, sometime between 1756 and 1770.

 Picture